Omni San Diego Hotel

-The Omni San Diego Hotel is a four-diamond high-rise luxury hotel and condominium tower in San Diego, California.
+Omni San Diego Hotel is a four-diamond high-rise luxury hotel and condominium tower in San Diego, California.
 It is owned and operated by Omni Hotels & Resorts.

 Hotel

 Built in 2004 at a cost of $124 million, the 32-story, 511-room Omni San Diego is located across the street from the San Diego Convention Center and connected via sky bridge to Petco Park.
 The tower was developed by JMI Realty and designed by architectural firm Hornberger and Worstell.
 Other key contributors include general contractor Swinerton and Architectural Glass and Aluminum as the glazing contractor.
 The hotel has over 20000 sqft of meeting space in addition to a 9750 sqft ballroom.
 There is also a sixth-floor outdoor terrace with a heated pool and jacuzzi, a McCormick & Schmick's seafood restaurant, and a full-service business center.
+The hotel's interior was renovated in 2024 by Jeffrey Beers International.

 The Metropolitan

 Occupying the top 11 floors of the Omni hotel tower (floors 22-32), the Metropolitan is a collection of 37 multimillion-dollar penthouse condominiums.